-NEWPORT NEWS, Va. - An employee with the Hampton Roads Regional Jail is suffering from life threatening injuries after a shooting in the 600 block of Gloucester Drive Wednesday night.
+NEWPORT NEWS, Va. – An employee with the Hampton Roads Regional Jail was suffering from life threatening injuries after a shooting in the 600 block of Gloucester Drive in November 2017.

 Dispatchers received the call at 9:31 p.m.
 When police arrived at the scene, they found the 39-year-old man suffering from multiple gunshot wounds.
 The victim was taken to a local hospital for treatment.

-On Thursday Hampton Roads Regional Jail released a statement about the shooting:
+The Hampton Roads Regional Jail released a statement about the shooting in 2017:

 Executive staff at Hampton Roads Regional Jail were informed yesterday evening that an officer employed at Hampton Roads Regional Jail was shot multiple times and severely injured in a shooting that occurred in Newport News around 9:30 pm.